Xela3026/yabbr-docs/docs/templates/audio-templates.md

 ---

 import CustomisableImage from '@site/src/components/CustomisableImage';
+import BrandName from '@site/src/components/BrandName';
 import Tag from '@site/src/components/Tag';

 # Audio Templates

 Audio templates can be used anywhere when you are making an outbound call.
 They are slightly different to Messaging and Email templates in functionality.
-Instead of creating text templates with extra properties surrounding them like an Email Subject or a Yabbr Chat Keyword Tag, you upload audio files and then stitch them together to create an audio template.
+Instead of creating text templates with extra properties surrounding them like an Email Subject or a <BrandName/> Chat Keyword Tag, you upload audio files and then stitch them together to create an audio template.
 It is recommended you read the [General](./general.md) template documentation before this one.

 ## Creation